testcontainers/testcontainers-site/content/community-champions/oleg-nenashev.md

     url: https://sessionize.com/onenashev/
 ---
 ## Bio
-Oleg is a community builder and DevRel consultant working on the WireMock ecosystem and developer tools.
+Oleg is a community builder and DevRel consultant working on the Gradle Build Tool.
 He's passionate about developer experience, open source software and open hardware.
 Oleg is a Jenkins maintainer, GSoC mentor and  the creator of Testcontainers for C/C++.
 He is a CNCF/CDF ambassador.
 Oleg has a PhD degree in electronics design and volunteers in organizations helping Ukrainian military and refugees.

 ## Q&A
 ### What were your first experiences with Testcontainers?